Vladimir Rosing: Recital career and politics

 As a result of the Bolsheviks' seizure of power, Rosing was one of many Russians to lose his wealth.
 As Russian refugees poured into London, Rosing was at the center of the action.
 He socialized with Prince Felix Yusupov, organizer of the murder of Rasputin, and Alexander Kerensky, Prime Minister of the failed Russian Provisional Government.

 Rosing's recitals were more popular than ever.
 In the fall of 1919 he joined soprano Emma Calvé and pianist Arthur Rubinstein for a concert tour of the English Provinces.
 He filled in for John McCormack in Belfast, winning acclaim from the Irish.
 On March 6, 1921, in Albert Hall he gave his 100th London recital.

 Rosing recorded 61 discs for Vocalion Records in the early 1920s, often accompanied by pianist Frank St. Leger.

-In 1919, Rosing formed formed LAHDA, the Russian Musical Dramatic Art Society, in London with director Theodore Komisarjevsky and dancer Laurent Novikoff.
-The purpose of the organization was to “bring closer friendship and understanding” between England and Russia “by means of art and its beauty of expression.”
+In 1919, Rosing formed LAHDA, the Russian Musical Dramatic Art Society, in London with director Theodore Komisarjevsky and dancer Laurent Novikoff.
+The purpose of the organization was to "bring closer friendship and understanding" between England and Russia "by means of art and its beauty of expression."
 In June 1921, Rosing and Komisarjevsky presented a season of Opéra Intime (Intimate Opera) at London's Aeolian Hall with Adrian Boult conducting.
 The reduced orchestra was made up of principals of the British Symphony Orchestra, with piano and organ.
 At Rosing's invitation, Isadora Duncan attended one of the performances.
 The Opéra Intime company then toured Glasgow and Edinburgh.

 Rosing left England for his first concert tour of the United States and Canada in November 1921.
 On December 31, 1921, Rosing gave one of the world's first vocal recitals broadcast on radio from WJZ (AM) in Newark.
 The successful tour also generated an invitation to sing at a White House State Dinner held by President Harding on February 2, 1922.
-With his friends, writer William C. Bullitt and sculptress Clare Sheridan, Rosing organized the last concert of the tour in New York on March 10, 1922, as a benefit for Herbert Hoover's American Relief Administration, raising money to help fight the terrible famine in Russia.
+With his friends, writer William C. Bullitt and sculptor Clare Sheridan, Rosing organized the last concert of the tour in New York on March 10, 1922, as a benefit for Herbert Hoover's American Relief Administration, raising money to help fight the terrible famine in Russia.

 Rosing returned for his second tour of the United States and Canada in November 1922.
 On the voyage back to England in March 1923 he met a representative of Kodak's George Eastman, which led to an offer a few weeks later to return to the United States to start the opera department at the newly opened Eastman School of Music in Rochester.
 Rosing saw a chance to create the opera company he had always wanted, and he jumped at the opportunity to sell Eastman on his dream.